MinSikMoon/refactoring/README.md

 # refactoring
-## practice coding with test & coverage to know TDD
+## practice coding with test&coverage tools to know TDD